7 Best Command-Line Email Clients for Linux in 2020

 Recently, I wrote an article covering the 6 Best Email Clients you can use on Linux Desktop, all of the email clients in that list where graphical user interface (GUI) programs, but sometimes, users prefer to deal with email directly from the command-line.

-For this reason, there is also need to highlight about some of the best text-based email clients that you can use on your Linux system.
-Although command-line email clients do not offer exceptional features as their GUI counterparts, they do offer present some great and powerful message handling components.
+For this reason, there is also a need to highlight some of the best text-based email clients that you can use on your Linux system.
+Although command-line email clients do not offer exceptional features as their GUI counterparts, they do offer to present some great and powerful message handling components.

 In this review, we shall exclusively dive into looking at some of the best command-line email clients for Linux and the list is as follows.
 Please note, all these below email clients can be installed using default package managers such as yum, dnf or apt as per your Linux system distribution.